gvwilson/tidynomicon/_en/basics.md

 #> [1] "double"
 ```

-The function is called `typeof` rather than `type`,
+R's type inspection function is called `typeof` rather than `type`,
-and it returns the type's name as a string,
+and it returns the type's name as a string.
+That's all fine,
-but seems odd for integer addition to produce a double-precision floating-point result.
+but it seems odd for integer addition to produce a double-precision floating-point result.
 Let's try an experiment: